 2630-07 GENERAL INSPECTION POLICY

 07.01 Inspection Planning and Scheduling Considerations.
-The MFFF construction phase inspection schedule should be based on the applicant/licensee’s construction schedule should
+The MFFF construction phase inspection schedule should be based on the applicant/licensee’s construction schedule, should

-be modified and updated periodically during the entire construction periodInspections should be coordinated and scheduled such that the efficiency and effectiveness of the inspection effort is enhanced and unnecessary burden to the applicant/licensee is minimized.
+be modified and updated periodically during the entire construction period, and should take into account the total estimated resources allotted in the budget developed jointly by Region II and NMSS.

+Inspections should be coordinated and scheduled such that the efficiency and effectiveness of the inspection effort is enhanced and unnecessary burden to the applicant/licensee is minimized.
 To the extent practicable, the construction and pre-operational inspections should be coordinated with the applicant/licensee to ensure that key construction inspection activities are synchronized with the site construction project schedule.

 Emphasis should be placed on early identification of problems.
 Inspections will be conducted periodically throughout construction.
 Inspections will be scheduled early in the implementation of individual construction activities to develop confidence that specific construction activities were adequately accomplished at all stages of construction.